Category Archives: 1950 Films

 Wyman is the Hitchcock brunette as opposed to his later fascination with the blonde bombshell.
 Therefore, her role is more sedate and astute than the sex appeal that would come with Hitchcock’s later characters.

-Eve closely resembles the character of Charlie whom Teresa Wright played in 1943’s Shadow of a Doubt.
-They are both astute and investigative with a mystery to unravel.
+Eve closely resembles Charlie, the character Teresa Wright played in 1943’s Shadow of a Doubt.
+They are both astute and investigative, with a mystery to unravel.
 Interestingly, they both fall for detectives.

 All the glasses!
 Hitchcock’s fetish for women wearing glasses is on full display, especially with the character of Nellie, a cockney opportunist played by Kay Walsh.
-Look closely and one can spot several minor or background ladies sporting spectacles and even Eve dons a pair as a disguise.
+Look closely, and one can spot several minor or background ladies sporting spectacles, and even Eve dons a pair as a disguise.

-Pat Hitchcock, the director’s daughter, plays a small role as she would in Strangers on a Train (1951) and Psycho (1960).
+The director’s daughter, Pat Hitchcock, plays a small role as she would in Strangers on a Train (1951) and Psycho (1960).

 Speaking of Strangers on a Train, there are similarities to mention.

-Both involve a tit-for-tat exchange where one character is requested by another to kill someone in exchange for either a payoff or another form of motivation.
+Both involve a tit-for-tat exchange in which one character requests another kill someone for a payoff or other motivation.

-Marlene Dietrich is as sexy as ever in the pivotal role of Charlotte.
-She is self-centered, self-absorbed, and thoughtless, constantly mispronouncing Eve’s fictitious name and barely noticing that she is covering for her regular maid/dresser.
+Marlene Dietrich is as sexy as ever in Charlotte’s pivotal role.
+She is also self-centered, self-absorbed, and thoughtless.
+She constantly mispronounces Eve’s fictitious name and barely notices that she is covering for her regular maid/dresser.

 But is she evil and capable of killing her husband?

 Stage Fright has a thrilling finale.
-In the climax, the audience finally finds out who has been telling the truth who has been lying, and what explanations are revealed.
-There is a pursuit, an attempted killing, and a shocking death by way of a falling safety curtain, in the theater naturally.
+In the climax, the audience finally finds out who has been telling the truth, who has been lying, and what explanations are revealed.
+There is a pursuit, an attempted killing, and a shocking death by way of a falling safety curtain in the theater, naturally.

 What one would expect from a Hitchcock final act.

-The focus on theatrical stage actors is a nice topic and adds to the existing drama as the implication of playing various roles comes into play big time.
+The focus on theatrical stage actors is a nice topic and adds to the existing drama, as the implications of playing various roles are prominent.
 So is the prominence early on of the Big Ben landmark in London and other location trimmings.

-Stage Fright (1950) doesn’t get the love saved for other Hitchcock masterpieces and that’s a shame because the film is excellent.
+Stage Fright (1950) doesn’t get the love saved for other Hitchcock masterpieces, and that’s a shame because the film is excellent.

 Cinderella-1950